What Is the Minnesota Open Bottle Law?

 If you are found guilty of consuming the beverage while in a motor vehicle on a roadway or simply having a bottle with a broken seal present in the vehicle, you will be convicted of a misdemeanor.
 Fortunately, there are ways in which your Minnesota DWI lawyer can challenge the charges against you so that a conviction does not occur or so you can receive a more favorable outcome in your case.

 There are exceptions in these cases.
 According to Statute 169A.35 subdivision 6, passengers in a bus that is operated by a motor carrier of passengers, a commercial vehicle that is operated as a bicycle with five or more passengers providing pedal power, a limousine service, or beverages in the trunk or compartment not occupied by passengers and the driver will not be in violation of the Open Bottle Law.
 A glove compartment or other compartment that is in the area occupied by the driver and passengers will still result in a charge if the beverages are kept in those areas.

 Contact A Minnesota DWI Attorney

 If you have been charged with having an open bottle or container containing an alcoholic beverage, it is your right to challenge the charges against you.
-F.T.
-Sessoms can help you fight these charges so call today at 612-344-1505 to learn about your options.
+Minnesota DWI Attorney F.T.
+Sessoms can help you fight these charges!
+Call today at 612-344-1505 to learn about your options.